Starquake17/odin-recipes/README.md

 Just a project for odin.
-NOt sure what to do.
+Not sure what to do.